Nonprofit Leaders: Celebrating the Women Who Keep Soldiers’ Angels Going Strong

 Vicki Sarracino, Sr. Director of Field Operations

 Meet our Senior Director of Field Operations, Vicki Sarracino.
-Vicki has been with us since January 7, 2015 and is our boots-on-the-ground representative working with volunteers at the VA Hospitals, donors, partners, and veterans across the country.
+Vicki has been with us since January 7, 2015 and is our boots-on-the-ground representative working with volunteers at the VA Hospitals, donors, partners, and Veterans across the country.

 Nonprofit leaders need to have compassion and understanding above and beyond everything else.
-Not only for the veterans we serve but for the volunteers.
+Not only for the Veterans we serve but for the volunteers.

 – Vicki Sarracino